Foreclosed historic home with overgrown shrubs.

 Share:

-FHA loans, short for Federal Housing Administration loans, are government-backed home loans that can come in handy if your credit scores and cash reserves are on the lower side.
-You may be out and about house hunting and discover a foreclosed property that piques your interest.
+You may be out house hunting and discover a foreclosed property that piques your interest.
 Can you use an FHA loan to purchase it?
 In short, the answer is yes!
-Let’s take a closer look at how you can buy a foreclosed home with an FHA loan as well as the pros and cons.
+Let’s take a closer look at how you can buy a foreclosed home with an FHA loan, as well as the pros and cons.

 Can FHA Loans Be Used For Foreclosures?

-Yes, you can buy a foreclosed property with an FHA loan, as long as the home is in livable condition, meaning it can pass FHA appraisal requirements.
+Yes, you can buy a foreclosed property with an FHA loan – as long as the home is in livable condition, meaning it can pass FHA appraisal requirements.

-However, using an FHA loan as a means through which to purchase a foreclosure may create other difficulties that can put you at a disadvantage if you’re competing with all-cash buyers with no appraisal or inspection concerns.
+However, using an FHA loan as a means to purchase a foreclosure may create other difficulties that can put you at a disadvantage if you’re competing with all-cash buyers with no appraisal or inspection concerns.

 See What You Qualify For